|

 just "waits" and doesn't dial an extension number

-(doesn't make the real person doing this happy).
+(doesn't make the real person answering the phones very happy).

-Some VoIP devices will only ring a single phone.
-The phone
+Some analog VoIP devices will only ring a single phone.
+The real phone

 company provides 5 REN worth of ringing.
 Most VoIP devices provide